florian-lefebvre/astro-integration-kit/.changeset/red-bulldogs-fold.md

 "astro-integration-kit": patch
 ---

-add `defineIntegration` utility and all-in/vanilla modes
+Adds the `defineIntegration` utility and all-in/vanilla modes